ratpack/ratpack/ratpack-manual/src/content/chapters/35-config.md

 If additional flexibility is needed, you can provide your own [`ConfigSource`](api/ratpack/config/ConfigSource.html) implementation.

 ### Flat Config Sources
-Environment variables, `Properties`, and `Map`s are flat data structures, whereas the binding model used by `ratpack-config` is hierarchical.
+Environment variables, `Properties`, and `Map`s are flat data structures, whereas the binding model used by Ratpack is hierarchical.
 To bridge this gap, these config source implementations apply conventions to allow for the flat key-value pairs to be transformed into useful data.

 #### Environment Variables